Daniel-Mietchen/ideas/communities/communities.md

 # On the radar

-These are communities I have come across before but not really engaged with yet.
+These are communities I have come across before but with many of them, I have not really engaged yet.
 This list is vastly incomplete but I will try to use it as a mechanism to help feed the table above.

 * https://darksky.org/
 * https://dghk.de/